zhaofeng-shu33/wechat-text-backup/README.md

 `wechatwin.dll` module; There are two occurrence of the string `DBFactory::encryptDB` and there is one which points to the instruction region which has `DB cann't be null`.
 At this region you can find `test edx edx`, which is a few lines lower than the three `push` instruction lines.
 Toggle a breakpoint at this instruction and you can find the register `edx` points to a memory address which holds the 32 bytes password.
+After obtaining the password you need to upgrade your wechat to newer version.
+The password is not changed at least for compatibility.

 ## Python tips
 Once copied hex string, we can use Python to write to the binary file.